sbrisson-sudo/BigWham_dev/README.md

 at remote observation points (point 'observation' mesh): displacements and stresses (strain can be obtained from stresses).
 The library has also the capability (for some kernels) to create rectangular hierarchical matrix for  source and receiver elements meshes (of different sizes) of similar type (e.g. segment/segment).

-The number of threads used by the library can be controlled independently of global environment variable.
-This is notably useful when used in combination with other libraries (such as numpy, scipy).
+The number of threads used by the library can be controlled independently of the OMP_NUM_THREADS global environment variable.
+This is potentially useful when used in combination with other libraries (such as numpy, scipy).

 ### Documentation

 'The code is the documentation' (sic).
 Some useful tips can be found in the wiki pages.

+A pdf outlining the underlying collocation boundary element formulation can be found at

 Tutorials (using the Python API) consisting of a number of illustrating examples can be found at https://github.com/GeoEnergyLab-EPFL/Bigwham-Tutorials